fairlearn/fairlearn/docs/user_guide/assessment.rst

 odds under a distribution over :math:`(X, A, Y)` if its prediction :math:`h(X)` is conditionally independent of the sensitive feature :math:`A` given the label :math:`Y`.
-This is equivalent to
-:math:`\E[h(X) \given A=a, Y=y] = \E[h(X) \given Y=y] \quad \forall a, y`.
+:footcite:cts:`agarwal2018reductions` show that this is equivalent to :math:`\E[h(X) \given A=a, Y=y] = \E[h(X) \given Y=y] \quad \forall a, y`.
-:footcite:`agarwal2018reductions` Equalized odds requires that the true positive rate, :math:`\P(h(X)=1 | Y=1`, and the false positive rate, :math:`\P(h(X)=1 | Y=0`, be equal across groups.
+Equalized odds requires that the true positive rate, :math:`\P(h(X)=1 | Y=1`, and the false positive rate, :math:`\P(h(X)=1 | Y=0`, be equal across groups.